raovish6/TABS/README.md

 3. Intensity normalization to a range of -1 to 1
 4. Padding/Cropping to 192x192x192

 Afterwards, you may use the train and test scripts provided, by changing the arguments and providing your own dataset/dataloader.
-We have provided pretrained models corresponding to each of the datasets mentioned in the preprint, which can be readily applied.